ivanarrizabalaga/metrics-processor/README.md

 ### Data format
 Each saved record has the following structure:
  * key: The id that identifies the metrics measured (Ex: 'jvm-usage').
- * host: The host that sends the measurement (Ex: 'http://www.liferay.com').
  * timeStamp: When was the measurement taken.
  * value: The value of the measurement whatever that means.
  * error: An optional error message describing what went wrong while capturing the measurement.